ralphlange/opcUaUnifiedAutomation/README.md

     - BOTH=0: NODEID or BROWSEPATH, mixed in access to one server - quite slow!
     - NODEID=1
     - BROWSEPATH=2
-    - BROWSEPATH_CONCAT=3: Means concatenate path 'a.b.c' to 'a/a.b/a.b.c' May be usefull in some cases
+    - BROWSEPATH_CONCAT=3: Concatenate path 'a.b.c' to 'a/a.b/a.b.c'.
+      May be useful in some cases for specific servers.
-  - DEBUG: Debuglevel for the support module set also with OpcUaDebug().
-To debug single records set field .TPRO > 1
+  - DEBUG: Debuglevel for the support module, set also with `opcuaDebug()`.
+    To debug specific records set their TPRO field to values > 1.

 * opcuaDebug: